From £44,1959

 MPG & RUNNING COSTS

-BMW has dangled the entry-level 420i M Sport temptingly just below £40,000.
-Even our generously endowed M440i xDrive marginally undercut its older Mercedes-Benz and Audi competitors on price.
-In light of some favourable forecast residual values, the BMW should be competitive on monthly finance.
+BMW offers the entry-level 420i M Sport temptingly just below £45,000.
+Even our generously endowed M440i xDrive marginally undercuts its older Mercedes-Benz competitor on price, and in light of some favourable forecast residual values, the BMW is competitive on monthly finance.

-The 4 Series’ standard equipment tally is marginally more generous than that of the 3 Series, but buyers should expect to spend extra on the optional M Sport Pro package (which is the only way to add those adaptive dampers, among other things, from £2300), as well as a few other items.
+The 4 Series’s standard equipment tally is marginally more generous than that of the 3 Series, but buyers should expect to spend extra on the optional M Sport Pro package (which is the only way to add those adaptive dampers, among other things), as well as a few other items.

-Wireless smartphone charging, premium audio and a head-up display are packaged neatly in the Technology package (£1900) but you can cherry-pick some of those items individually to save a few pounds.
+Wireless smartphone charging, premium audio and the head-up display are packaged neatly in the Technology package but you can cherry-pick some of those items individually to save a few pounds.

 VERDICT

-You wonder if, now that it’s an established model line in its own right, the 4 Series could become too successful for its own good.
 When the last-generation version came along, rumours were rife of 3 Series owners trading up into four-door 4 Series Gran Coupés in big numbers.
-Some may do the same this time.
-But given the way this new 4 Series looks, and how BMW has omitted certain options from its powertrain armoury, that outcome looks less likely in 2021 than it was in 2013.
+Some may have done the same this time.
+But given the lingering divisiveness of the 4 Series's styling, and how BMW has omitted certain options from its powertrain armoury, that outcome looks less likely in 2024 than it was in 2013.

 Whatever the motivating factors explaining the styling of this car, it would be a major injustice not to bear witness to its many and various objective qualities.
 The M440i is a car you could use every day of the year and enjoy on absolutely every journey.
 It is at once fast and engaging; stable and composed; long-legged and refined; and a rich and luxurious thing in which to travel.

-A rounded, engaging and potent coupé let down only by its looks
+A rounded, engaging and potent coupé whose appeal might only be dented by its looks

 Richard Lane